QCCareerSchool-Org/www.qcpetstudies.com/guidelines.md

 Sections have a preset padding defined in the theme that should generally not be overridden.

-The first section on a page must use the `firstSection` id to make space for the site navigation.
+The first section on a page must use the `top` id to make space for the site navigation.

 In the code, sections should be separated from each other by a single line.